Saturday, March 4: Sunny with a few clouds about over the mountains and a strong wind in the afternoon

 Had a hokey-pokey @ the Tiptop takeaway for $3, then a long stroll afterwards took me down along the waterfront to the harbour – a part of town that I had never been to.
 Mainly residential, of course, but lots of playing fields and nice houses, and a lone kite-surfer braving the elements and flying above the waves for seconds at a time.
 By now the “gale force winds” that Gort had seen on his weather prediction yesterday were coming into full swing.

 The ipod still had to be charged, which might mean downloading half of the internet, so I decided I might try that from Luxmore Lounge.
 Sure enough there were a couple of episodes of Science Friday that had to be downloaded, and the device could be synchronised and was charging in a regular fashion.
-However on inspecting the device more closely I found a folder called ‘SRTM’ with two zipped files of the altitude data, although the names were a little different and had to be change in the program.
+However on inspecting the device more closely I found a folder called ‘SRTM’ with two zipped files of the altitude data, although the names were a little different and had to be changed in the program.
 But it looks like that was where I hid them.

 Then the really hard part.
 First the colour scheme on the SX120’s display had to be made bright enough to be readable in sunlight.
 Then the zoom setter had to be updated and made available to both the A470 and the SX120.
 Having a look at the CHDK wiki page I decided it needed some minor editing; managed to log in after a couple of attempts and fix the text, and eventually my programs.
 Then the intervalometer had to be customised.